mikeholenderski/libra-docker/README.md

-# Running a Libra network using Docker
+# Running a local Libra network using Docker

 This short tutorial describes how to setup a local Libra network running 4 validator nodes, one minter node and one client node using Docker.
 It assumes that you have a Docker Desktop installed and running on your machine.
 It has been tested on macOS.